 If I understand this question correctly, you want to know if you can listen to music over a 3.5mm connection, while having a phone call over Bluetooth.
 No, you’ll have to pick one input (3.5mm or Bluetooth).
 Depending on your device and apps, you can listen to music and be on a phone call simultaneously, but it’ll have to be using the same connection.

 The headphones slide forward a bit when looking down, but the effect is minimal.
 The headband material creates enough friction that it’s unlikely to slide completely forward and down toward the forehead.

-The Shure Aonic 50 has significantly better noise cancelling and sound quality compared to the Sennheiser Momentum 3.0, the latter of which boosts bass frequencies to sound twice as loud as mids.
-This may be preferred if you listen to EDM or hip-hop but won’t be pleasant for listeners in search of a platonic sound signature.
+The Shure AONIC 50 has better noise canceling and sound quality compared to the Sennheiser MOMENTUM Wireless 3, the latter of which boosts bass frequencies to sound twice as loud as mids.
+This may be preferred if you listen to EDM or hip-hop but won’t be pleasant for listeners searching for a platonic sound signature.
 Battery life is also much better with Shure’s headset as it grants approximately seven more hours of playtime on a single charge.

 There are differences in build quality, though, as the Sennheiser MOMENTUM Wireless 3 uses genuine leather for its memory foam ear pads while the Shure Aonic 50 uses synthetic material.
 Plus, Sennheiser’s headset doesn’t fold flat but does collapse towards the headband.
 The MOMENTUM Wireless 3 is a bit older than Shure’s headphones and costs less.